Customer relationship management (CRM) systems are powerful. And complicated.

 One of the primary reasons companies encounter increased AHT with CRM on agent desktops is because CRM was never designed for a customer service interaction.
 Instead, CRM was created for customer management.
 This becomes readily apparent when agents attempt to perform seemingly straightforward customer service-oriented tasks in the system.

 The steps, for example, may go something like this:

-- Step 1.
-The agent goes to the search screen to find customer.
+1. The agent goes to the search screen to find the customer.

-- Step 5.
-Then the agent opens each service in turn to see current bill payment status.
+5. Then the agent opens each service in turn to see the current bill payment status.

 Phew!
 The agent must perform at least eight steps, all within the first few minutes of the call, just to simply “know your customer”, before the actual call even gets underway.
 It’s no wonder customers and agents alike experience frustration!

 The fact is, CRM systems are good for what they were built for – managing customer information.
 But there are limits to what they can do.
 For instance, CRM never really became the ”single view of the customer.”
 It never replaced other applications on an agent’s desktop or streamlined processes.
 Instead, CRM became just another desktop application that your agent needs to contend with.